 Here we have used \eqref{eqn:differencet0} in each subinterval and applied the triangle inequality from the first to the second line.
-In the next step we have used the short-time bound from Proposition \ref{cor:scaling} and lastly Lemma \ref{lem:Hsbound} and the fact that there are $\sim N$ summands allow us to conclude.\\ Next we treat the perturbative part.
+In the next step we have used the short-time bound from Proposition \ref{cor:scaling} and lastly Lemma \ref{lem:Hsbound} and the fact that there are $\sim N$ summands allow us to conclude.